syncfusion-content/javascript-docs/js/Spreadsheet/ejSpreadsheetGettingStarted.md

 ## Creating ejSpreadsheet

 The Spreadsheet control can be created from an HTML `DIV` element with `id` attribute.
 To create the Spreadsheet, you should call the ` ejSpreadsheet ` jQuery plug-in function with the options as parameter.
 The basic options to create Spreadsheet are `rowCount`, `colCount`, `activeSheetIndex`, `sheetCount` , `scrollSettings.width` and `scrollSettings.height`.
-Code snippet for loading `ejSpreadheet` with minimal settings and initialize data initially.
+Code snippet for loading `ejSpreadheet` with minimal settings and to initialize with default data.

 {% highlight html %}
 <div id='Spreadsheet'></div>